SilkRose/Pony/src/stories/darling-and-date/02-practice-and-plan.md

 "I am, the day after Pinkie and Rarity's date, me and Fluttershy are having breakfast at my place, after we eat I am going to ask her out," Rainbow said.

-Pinkie walked back in the room, ", I'm back."
+Pinkie walked back in the room," I'm back."

-"I wish you two the best of luck," Applejack said.
+"I wish you two the best of luck," Applejack said as she tipped her hat to Rainbow.

+"Thanks," Pinkie said with a smile.

+Rainbow got up and went over to Applejack, giving her a hug, "thank you."

+After the hug, Applejack said, "goodbye y'all."

+"Bye," Pinkie said before also hugging Applejack.

+"Goodbye," Rainbow said with a smile.

+With that the two ponies walked out of Applejack's house.

+Rainbow looked up in the sky, noticing how late it had become.

+*We need to hurry if I am going to have time to practice for the show.*

+Pinkie turned to Rainbow, "onward to Twilight," but as she was about to start trotting, Rainbow stopped her.

+"Pinkie, you wanna make the trip to Twilight's a little more fun?"
+Rainbow asked.

+"Absolutely," Pinkie answered.

+"Let's race there, I won't even use my wings," Rainbow said.

+"Let's do it," Pinkie said with a smile.

+They lined up next to each other, Rainbow getting in a running stance while Pinkie just stood there.

+"On your marks," Rainbow announced.

+"Get set," Rainbow continued.

+"Go," Rainbow finished.

+With that they were off, Rainbow dashed off the line, running as fast as she could.

+<p align="center">***</p>